muhammad-tamim/react-notes/README.md

 ---

 # useState()
+In React, normal variables don’t trigger re-renders when they change.
+To show dynamic data that changes over time, we have to use a rect hooks called  useState.

+  - A React Hook is a built-in function that lets functional components use React features without writing a class.

-useState is a React Hook that lets you add state variables to functional components.
-State is data that can change over time (like counters, inputs, toggles, etc.).
-When state changes → React re-renders the component to show the new UI.
+useState is a React Hook that lets you store a value in a state variable.
+When the state variable changes (using its stateFunction), React re-renders the component to show the new UI.

 syntax:
 ```const [stateVariable, setStateFunction] = useState(initialValue);```